vip306/IDS-Module1-alt3-New/chapter9.md

 ```

 *** =instructions
-Create a function `max_total` that takes `murders` as the argument and tells you which state has the most gun murders.
-Remember to use built-in function `max`.
+- Create a function `max_total` to take `murders` as the argument
+- Within the function, use `max()` to find out the index of the highest `x$total` corresponding to the state with largest number of murders
+- Return the name of the state using this index
+- Pass `murders` as an argument to the `max_total` function and check the result

 *** =hint
 Use `$` and `[]` on `murders` in the body of your function to determine which state has the most gun murders.